janraasch/tab-ahead/README.md

 -------------------
 Press `Alt+T` to quickly open the search dialog.

-**FireFox**: Go to [about:addons](about:addons), click on the »gear-icon« in the upper right corner of the page and select `Manage Extension Shortcuts` to change or remove the default shortcut.
+**Firefox**: Go to [about:addons](about:addons), click on the »gear-icon« in the upper right corner of the page and select `Manage Extension Shortcuts` to change or remove the default shortcut.

 **Chrome**: Go to [chrome://extensions](chrome://extensions), open the menu on the left side by clicking on the »burger«-icon on the upper left corner of the page.
 Then click on `Keyboard shortcuts` to change or remove the default shortcut.